Find out what some of our graduates are doing today in pursuing their successful careers.

 Created in conjunction with Lincoln Electric, this program teaches students everything from welding safety to the four common types of welding to pipe welding.
 Students are able to safely practice using VRTEX® virtual welders, and train with some of the same tools and technology used by welders in the field today.

-UTI’s Welding Technology training program equips you with the hands-on training needed to become a welder in just 36 weeks.
-You’ll learn the four major arc welding processes used in the industry: gas metal arc welding (GMAW), shielded metal arc welding (SMAW), flux-cored arc welding (FCAW), and gas tungsten arc welding (GTAW).
+Learn more about brazing vs. soldering vs. welding while training to become a welder!
+UTI’s Welding Technology training program equips you with the hands-on training needed to pursue a welding career in just 36 weeks.
+Students practice the four major arc welding processes used in the industry and develop skills employers value.
+Ready to get started?

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.